suabochica/javascript-es6-course/notes/s06-budgety.md

 |Add the new item to the UI |Calculate budget                       |                       |
 |Update UI                  |                                       |                       |

-The goal of the controller module is control the entire app and act as a bridge between the another two modules.
+The goal of the controller module controls the entire app and act as a bridge between another two modules.

 To create modules in JavaScript, you can use the **IIFE + Closures** combo.
 Check the code of the `app.js,` and you will see which data is private and which data is public in each module.
-Basically, the next code reflect a generalized backbone of modules in JavaScript:
+The next code reflects a generalized backbone of modules in JavaScript:

 ```javascript
 var moduleName = (function() {